 Cons of wheel locks:

-- Your tire services, rim straightening, and other car appointments may take longer as mechanics grapple with your wheel locks.
+- Your tire replacements, rim straightening, tire rotations, rim guard installation, and other car appointments may take much longer as mechanics grapple with your wheel locks.

 - A misplaced key can make it impossible to change a flat tire in the case of an emergency.